AlbertoLMR/snps-malnutrition-2025/README.md

 # Linkage Disequilibrium analysis for SNPs

-This repository provides tools for conducting Linkage Disequilibrium (LD) analysis on human SNP arrays using R and PLINK, with utilities for correcting common `.fam` file issues
+This repository provides tools for conducting Linkage Disequilibrium (LD) analysis on human SNP arrays using R and PLINK, with utilities for correcting common `.fam` file issues.

 ## Overview